DRIVER-EU/csharp-test-bed-adapter/README.md

 ## Usage

+The C# test-bed adapter is available as [Nuget package](https://www.nuget.org/packages/CSharpTestBedAdapter/).
-Build `CSharpTestBedAdapter` and reference the compiled DLLs `CSharpTestBedAdapter.dll`, `CoreMessages.dll` & `StandardMessages.dll` into your own application.
+You can also manually build `CSharpTestBedAdapter` and reference the compiled DLLs `CSharpTestBedAdapter.dll`, `CoreMessages.dll` & `StandardMessages.dll` into your own application.

 Next to the compiled `CSharpTestBedAdapter.dll`, there is a `CSharpTestBedAdapter-settings.xml`, where you can change the following adapter settings:
-* The name of the application that uses this adapter
+* client.id: the name of the application that uses this adapter
-* The heartbeat interval
+* heartbeat.interval: the time (in ms) between sending a heartbeat
-* Location of the authorisation certificate (not implemented yet)
+* certificate.path: path of the authorisation certificate (not implemented yet)
-* The URL of the Kafka broker
+* broker.url: the URL of the Kafka broker to connect to
-* The URL of the schema registry
+* schema.url: the URL of the schema registry to use
-* (A)synchronized sending of messages (not implemented yet)
+* send.sync: (a)synchronized sending of messages (not implemented yet)
-* Number of retries, before reporting an error (not implemented yet)
+* retry.count: number of retries, before reporting an error (not implemented yet)
-* The retry interval in between retries (not implemented yet)
+* retry.time: the retry interval in between retries (not implemented yet)

 See the 3 example projects for further implementation of this adapter.